Czech Public Holidays: When Shops are Closed – Better to Know

 • Travel: Many locals leave the city for their country cottages (chata).
 Roads will be very busy on Friday afternoon and Sunday evening.

-• Advise: Book your hotels and train seats in advance if you plan to visit popular spots like Český Krumlov or the Moravian wine regions.
+• Advice: Book your hotels and train seats in advance if you plan to visit popular spots like Český Krumlov or the Moravian wine regions.

 Czech Holiday Dictionary